 Day trips to Plitvice Lakes National Park are another incredible option.
 Seeing the gorgeous waterfalls, marine life, and clear-water lakes here will make you feel like you’ve been transported to another world.

 Pizzeria Bokamorra is a stunning and tasty high-end restaurant.
 Their cocktail menu is spectacular.
 You can also head here just for drinks.
 Pizzeria Bokamorra was actually one of few places in Split where I found custom cocktails.

-After eating seafood for a few days, Terminal F might just satisfy a craving for delicious American food.
+Terminal F might just satisfy a craving for delicious American/international food after eating seafood for a few days.
 The burgers at Terminal F were definitely the highlight.
 Whatever they are putting in there is magically satiating.

 What is Croatian Food Like?

 Local food in Croatia is primarily fish and other seafood.
 The Croatian culture also borrows significantly from the Italians.
 Pizzerias are the second most common type of restaurant you will find in Croatia.

 Most high-end restaurants will have a “catch of the day.”
 The menu should include a price per kilogram of a specific type of fish, or scallops for example.